Further education and training opportunities

 What the data measures

-The data shows the percentage of young people aged 16 to 18 years old in education, training and employment in England, from 2011 to 2021.
+The data shows the percentage of young people aged 16 to 18 years old in education, training and employment in England.

 Things you need to know

 A person identified as NEET is either unemployed or economically inactive.
-In previous data, there have been very small overlaps of students studying in further or higher education, and work-based learning at the same time.
-The total number of young people in training is calculated by removing these overlaps.
+Previous data includes a small number of students in further or higher education and work-based learning at the same time.
+The total number of young people in training excludes this group.

-Since 2013, 16 to 17 year olds have been legally required to remain in education and training (at least part-time) in England, but not in Wales, Scotland or Northern Ireland.
+Since 2013, 16 to 17 year olds in England have been legally required to stay in education and training.

 Type of data